manoj-mass/Blog-JAVA-ANGULAR/README.md

 # blog

+This is a personal blog app which uses sprign boot as backend framework and angular 6 as front end.
+Setup guide is as follows.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: